 - in a spare room closet

-I store my towels on a train rack that hangs in near the bath tub and I wash towels every Tuesday.
+I store my towels on a train rack that hangs in near the bath tub.

 The bottom line is every household is different.
 You should have as many sheet and towel sets as works for you.
 You know you have too many if you don’t have enough room to store them or if you have sets you never use.

 If you decide you have too many, you can donate them.
 If they’re still in good shape, try donating them to a women’s shelter.
 Otherwise, pet shelters can use them.

 If you have too many top sheets, they make great plant covers in the winter.
 And of course, you can repurpose them as window curtains, shower curtains or even a tablecloth.